Ranxin2023/LLM_demo/readme.md

     - Produce **coherent**, **multi-layered**, and **contextually enriched** responses.
 - **Analogy**:
     - Agentic RAG is like hiring a research assistant who not only finds the most relevant books but also reads them, summarizes the findings, cross-checks facts, and delivers a polished report — saving both time and effort.
+### 9Extra.
+Planner
+#### Question:How does the planner agent in AgenticRAG handle complex queries?
+1. **Decomposition**
+    - It converts the single complex query into a set of **manageable**, **dependency-aware sub-queries**.
+This prevents one monolithic retrieval step from missing critical evidence.
+2. **Specialized routing**
+    - Each sub-query is mapped to the **best retrieval pipeline**: vector DB for semantic needs, BM25 for keyword-exact matches, SQL for analytics, KG for relationship queries, code search for repos, or external APIs (web, Github, Jira).
+3. **Parallel + staged execution**
+    - Independent sub-queries run **in parallel** for speed; dependent ones wait for upstream evidence (e.g., use ticket analytics to parameterize later searches).
+4. **Adaptive refinement**
+    - If a sub-query returns weak/conflicting evidence, the planner can **replan**: widen time windows, change retrievers (e.g., try hybrid), increase top-k, or add a new sub-query (e.g., “look for failure modes in billing tickets”).
+5. **Budgeting & guardrails**
+    - It enforces limits (tokens, calls, top-k) and uses early-stop criteria when confidence is high enough—important for cost and latency.
 ### 10. How can bias in prompt-based learning be mitigated?
 #### 1. Prompt Calibration
 - This involves carefully designing and testing prompts so that the LLM produces balanced, unbiased responses.